-“Yes, who is this please?”, he responded, a little too abruptly.
+“Yes, who's this?” he responded, a little too abruptly.

 “I’m Ben Harding from Destiny Fitness.
 Did you sign up for our free trial earlier today?
-I have a spare appointment at 7:30 a.m. tomorrow morning if you are interested?
-It shouldn’t take more than an hour of your time.”
+I have a spare appointment at 7:30 a.m. tomorrow morning if you are interested.

 “Fantastic!
 You won’t regret it.
 We have had some great results.
-I’ll email you over confirmation and how to find us.
+I’ll email you a confirmation on how to find us.
 See you then.”

-As he walked down Pemberton Drive, Jo struggled to find number 24b, which was the address given in the email by Destiny Fitness.
-The fact that the street number was 24b conjured up images of a shabby converted second-floor studio flat; hardly the futuristic, high-tech building he had imagined.
+As he walked down Pemberton Drive, Jo struggled to find number 24b, which was the address given in the email.
+The fact that the street number had a 'b' in it conjured up images of a shabby back street second-floor studio flat, hardly the futuristic, high-tech building he had imagined.
 A small plaque on a brick alleyway labelled ‘Destiny Fitness’ pointed him in the right direction.
 Jo took in a deep breath and wondered, not for the first time this morning, whether he was doing the right thing.

-“Ah Mr. Needham, we were expecting you.
+At the end of an alleyway was a door with various intercom buttons on it.
+Pressing what he hoped was the right one, Jo stood awkwardly and fumbled with his keys.
+Suddenly a female voice exclaimed, “Mr Needham, we're expecting you.
 Do come in.”
 The door buzzed and Jo pushed it open.
-A younger, pretty lady with auburn hair smiled at him from behind a reception desk.
+A younger, pretty lady with auburn hair smiled at him from behind a desk.

 Jo smiled in return.
 “A coffee please and a sweetener, if you have it.”